You can download a summary of the main points in leaflet form as a PDF here.

 - The Officer carrying out the review must keep a written record

-- A Superintendent can authorise your fingerprints or non-intimate samples (such as your hair, nails, saliva or skin) to be taken without your consent at a police station if he or she is satisfied that this is necessary to determine whether you fall within s.40(1)(b).
+- If detained at a police station, a Superintendent can authorise your fingerprints or non-intimate samples (such as your hair, nails, saliva or skin) to be taken without your consent if he or she is satisfied that this is necessary to determine whether you fall within s.40(1)(b).
 You must be informed of:

 - this authorisation,